JDenn0514/Jacob-Dennen-Website/content/graphs/index.md

 ---
-summary: Graphs I find interesting
+summary: Things I have been working on
-title: "Graphs"
+title: "Projects"
 type: widget_page
 ---